Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Methods

 \subsection{Connectional understanding}

-To measure connectional understanding, we measure the translation competence of participants between Dirac notation and visualization.
-After the introductory slides, the participants were asked four questions (six questions in the two-qubit survey) to translate between their assigned visualization and the Dirac notation. two (three in the two-qubit survey) of these questions were about translating from Dirac notation to visualization, and two (three) were about translating back.
-One question was about translating phase, one was about translating magnitude, and in the two-qubit survey, we added one question that asked about both.
-An example task in the three-qubit survey is shown in figure \ref{fig:example_translation}.
+We designed test items to measure participants' connectional understanding between \ac{dn} and the visualization.
+After the introductory slides, participants were asked four questions (six questions in the two-qubit survey) to translate between their assigned visualization and the \ac{dn}.
+Two (three in the two-qubit survey) of these questions required translating from \ac{dn} to visualization, and two (three) required translating back.
+One question addressed translation of phase, one of magnitude, and in the two-qubit survey, and in the two-qubit survey we added one question addressing both.
+An example task from the three-qubit survey is shown in Figure \ref{fig:example_translation}.
+All connectional understanding questions of the one-, two-, and three-qubit surveys are included in the supplementary material.

+The connectional understanding questions were designed to test participants’ ability to translate either phases or magnitudes between representations.
+The distractors were constructed so that no answer stood out regarding any specific feature -- or that all did -- ensuring that participants could not infer hints toward the correct answer without engaging with the question itself.
+In addition, the questions were intentionally diverse, illustrating different combinations of amplitudes.